jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 File output: the card board of the players / the player win or lose against the dealer / tokens left in each round / which player have the most tokens left when the game ends

 program codes in multiple files: 1.Calculate and show the number of tokens 2.Input the number of players and generate the cards for players and banker.
 3.Determine the a player win/lose against the dealer.
 4.print the card board of the players and banker

+Questions:
+1.Is our project difficulty level enough? if it is not enough, we can add more rules in it.
+2.We dont know what exactly dynamic memory management is.
+How can it be applied to our project?
+3.We dont know what a list of features is in specific.
+How can it be applied to our project?
+4.Any other recommendation / improvement made for our project outline?